FAQ

 Sometimes a complaint between a student and an instructor (grade related or otherwise) cannot be resolved by the two parties involved or the student is not able to broach the subject directly with the instructor.
 In either case, please contact Dr. Deb Morrison, Associate Dean for Undergraduate Affairs.
 Dr. Morrison will assess the situation and determine a course for resolution.
 Depending on the situation, she may need to consult with colleagues in other campus offices (e.g. Dean of Students, University Housing, Counseling Services, etc.) to help her guide you to resolution.

 If you’re having academic problems that are not specific to a single course, you should consult a professional advisor, your faculty advisor or the associate dean.
 Unfortunately (but realistically), some students—especially those who are away from home for the first time—encounter problems that aren’t of an academic nature.
 These can range from loneliness to sexual harassment.
 Help for nearly any kind of problem is available for all University of Oregon students.
 We encourage you to seek help in solving any problems that arise during your UO career.
 Advisers sometimes encourage students to consult the university’s Counseling Services, which provides trained counselors to help students with personal and relationship problems.
-Located on the second floor of the University Health, Counseling and Testing Center building, their phone number is (541) 346-3227.
+Located on the second floor of the University Health Services building, their phone number is (541) 346-3227.

 Additional resources: